orion-research/coach/Tutorial_decision_process.md

 	        PughService(sys.argv[1]).run()

+The file sets up the libraries that are needed for implementing the service.
 The only method that is required in a DecisionProcessService subclass is process_menu, and in the code above, a temporary dummy for that has been added.

 (It can be convenient to be able to run your service as a stand alone program, and this is the purpose of the last two lines in the file.)